lincmba/askyourdocs/CONTRIBUTING.md

 - **Configuration examples** for different use cases
 - **Performance tuning guides**

-## 🔒 Security

-### Reporting Security Issues

-Please DO NOT file public issues for security vulnerabilities.
-Instead:

-1. Email security@askyourdocs.dev
-2. Include detailed information about the vulnerability
-3. Provide steps to reproduce if possible
-4. Allow time for patch development before public disclosure

-### Security Guidelines

-- Never commit API keys or sensitive data
-- Validate all user inputs
-- Use safe file handling practices
-- Follow principle of least privilege
-- Keep dependencies updated

 ## 📞 Getting Help

 - **Documentation**: Check the README and docs first
-- **Discussions**: Use GitHub Discussions for questions
 - **Issues**: File issues for bugs and feature requests
-- **Discord**: Join our community Discord (link in README)

 ## 🎯 Development Tips